DilipRenkila/diliprenkila.github.io/_posts/2020-03-21-Introduction-to-Istio.md

 Istio helps streamline traffic management, security, and observability issues—all common obstacles when it comes to building and scaling a microservice architecture.

-If you need support on how to set up and run Istio, BoxBoat can help!